ibm-cloud-docs/apiconnect/tutorials/tut_secure_oauth_2.md

 ## Objective
 {: #object_tut_secure_oauth_2}

-This tutorial will guide you through securing your API using a two-legged OAuth 2.0 flow.
+This tutorial will guide you through securing your API using a two-legged OAuth 2.0 flow in API Connect V5.
 In this application flow, the OAuth client initiates a request with the authorization server, and received an access token.
 The OAuth client can then use the token to access protected resources through your API.

 ## Prerequisites
 {: #prereq_tut_secure_oauth_2}